Dairy in India: Consumption

 Milk consumption levels are not uniformly distributed across India.
 The people of northwest India are significant consumers; northeasterners consume less.
 States with higher consumption of meat and eggs are noted to have lesser consumption of milk, as dairy products are one of the few sources of protein for vegetarians.
 Milk has an income elasticity of demand greater than unity: consumption increases as income levels rise.

 Per capita consumption of milk over 30 days was 4.333 l for rural households and 5.422 l for urban households as of 2011–12.
 The corresponding monthly expenditure was ₹116.33 for rural and ₹186.47 for urban consumers respectively.

 As of 2018, fluid milk consumption was projected at 67.7 million tonnes, and was growing at a rate of 6–7 million tonnes annually.
 Ghee is the most consumed among value-added dairy products.
 Demand for non-fat dried milk (NFDM) and butter was projected to be 600,000 tonnes and 5.6 million tonnes respectively.
 Demand for pasteurised milk produced in the formal (organised) sector has been increasing, probably due to its perceived safety over the milk produced in the unorganised sector.

+Animal welfare

+A calf that died of starvation after being tied up to prevent him from drinking his mother's milk.

+The main welfare issues regarding Indian dairy production include the forced impregnation of cows, immediate separation of calves from their mothers, lack of veterinary care, the starvation of male calves, various painful invasive procedures, lameness, the use of short chains or ropes to prevent escape, unsanitary living conditions, rough handling practices, stressful and illegal exportation of unproductive cows and male calves, and abandonment of unproductive cows and male calves.
+Because it is illegal to slaughter cattle in many states, dairy farmers cannot humanely cull unproductive cows or male calves and often resort to exporting, abandoning, or starving them to avoid the financial burden of feeding them.
+The starvation of male calves is so widespread that it has become a common practice to stuff the bodies of dead calves with hay to trick grieving mothers into believing their calves are still alive to continue lactation.

+The Indian dairy industry is often criticized by animal rights and animal welfare groups, such as Animal Equality, PETA, We Animals, and World Animal Protection.
+PETA India argues that dairy is non-vegetarian and that labelling dairy products as vegetarian misleads consumers into believing that India's dairy is produced humanely..